Skip to content

 List Comprehension

 List comprehension is a concise way to create a new list based on an existing list.
-It can also be used to modify an existing list.
-To modify a list using list comprehension, use the following syntax:
+Note that this approach creates a new list and reassigns it to the variable, rather than mutating the original list in place.
+To update a list using list comprehension, use the following syntax:

 my_list = [expression for item in my_list if condition]